-We draw attention to Note 1b in the financial statements, which indicates that during the year ended December 31, 2019 and as at that date, the Company had negative cash flows of \$243,535 and accumulated deficit of \$48,985,712.
+We draw attention to Note 1b in the financial statements, which indicates that during the year ended December 31, 2020, the Company had negative cash flows from operations and, as at that date, had an accumulated deficit.
 As stated in Note 1b, these events or conditions, along with other matters as set forth in Note 1b, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.